 We all want our babies to sleep well, for their health and for our own sanity.
-Much has been written about "The Ferber Method" since pediatrician Richard Ferber published Solve Your Child's Sleep Problems in 1985.
-He's been credited for being a savior, accused of advocating child abuse, and about everything in between.
-For those unfamiliar with this method, here's the most simplified version: If you let your baby cry himself to sleep for a few nights, he will learn to self-soothe quickly, and he'll soon be putting himself down at night without your presence.
+Much has been written about the Ferber Method since pediatrician Richard Ferber published Solve Your Child's Sleep Problems in 1985.
+He's been credited for being a savior, accused of advocating child abuse, and scrutinized for about everything in between.
+For those unfamiliar with this method, here's the most simplified version: if you let your baby cry himself to sleep for a few nights, he will learn to self-soothe quickly, and he'll soon be putting himself down at night without your presence.

 While there isn't much scientific evidence yet that will help you decide whether to sleep train via a CIO method, word from the parental front lines is that some babies take just fine to "Ferberizing" while others are very distressed by it.